WHO IS THE WASHINGTON SCHOOL OF WORLD STUDIES?

 The Washington School of World Studies is affiliated with and housed within the People to People Ambassador Programs headquarters located in Spokane, Washington.
 People to People’s excellent reputation around the world provides direct benefit to the school both through direct availability of resources and by shifting parental focus from safety concerns to program benefits.
 Students and families are assured of the highest quality experiences in customer service, educational travel, and virtual education.

 The Washington School of World Studies draws its support from the global organizational resources of People to People Ambassador Programs.
-From marketing to development and selection of curriculum materials and providers, from travel services to organizing overseas activities, from screening teacher leaders to ensuring expert guidance and safe personal interactions within the destination countries, the organization fully supports the Washington School of World Studies’ mission of creating fully rounded learning experiences for our students (both virtual and experiential), and takes its guidance in development of support materials from the standards set by the Washington School of World Studies.
+From marketing to development, from travel services to organizing overseas activities, from screening teacher leaders to ensuring expert guidance and safe personal interactions within the destination countries, the organization fully supports the Washington School of World Studies’ mission of creating fully rounded learning experiences for our students (both virtual and experiential), and takes its guidance in development of support materials from the standards set by the Washington School of World Studies.

 Inspire students to strive for world peace and understanding through hands-on global travel and virtual classroom encounters that foster independence and critical thinking about cultural interactions and global citizenship.